yann510/vention-front-end-test/README.md

-# Welcome to the Vention Front End Interview!
+# Welcome to the Vention Interview!
 The goal of this test is to create some interactive cards using HTML, CSS/SCSS, and JavaScript.

 ## Rules